 To achieve a greater sense of stability in your confidence, it is necessary to know exactly what causes it to fluctuate.
 Divide a clean page into two columns.
 Label the first column 'High-confidence situations' and the second 'Low-confidence situations'.

-In the first column, list all of the situations or circumstances in your sport in which you feel completely confident.
-In the second column, list the situations or circumstances that sometimes cause your confidence to diminish.
-Clearly identifying the situations that make you feel uneasy is the first step towards building greater self-confidence.
-We will come back to these lists in some of the remaining exercises, but for now, it should have just served to increase your awareness of areas that can be improved.
+Identifying the conditions that make you feel uneasy is the first step toward building greater self-confidence.
+In the first column, list all the situations or circumstances in your sport that make you feel completely confident.
+In the second column, list the problems or events that sometimes cause your confidence to diminish.
+We will return to these lists in some of the remaining exercises, but it should have just served to increase your awareness of areas that can be improved.

 Exercise 2: The spotlight of excellence